Your ward councillor is:

 The Bishopthorpe Ward profile contains statistical information about the area and is updated regularly.

-Bishopthorpe Ward has a budget to spend on local priorities.
-Based on feedback from residents, the ward councillor has set the following priorities:
+Based on feedback from residents, and statistical information and intelligence from local partners, the ward councillor has set the following priorities for 2018 to 2019:

 - enhance and improve the local environment